 Pension funds still appear to struggle to produce viable performance (8% average return target, realistically now at 5.5%), not surprising considering the state of the macro-economy.
 Each of the Chief Investment Officers (CIOs) appears surprised that the conventional wisdom, driven by risk models, has failed.
-That few of the diversification models that were supposed to alleviate risk in specific sectors produced, and worse, the models appeared to be duct-taped together.
+Few of the diversification models that were supposed to alleviate risk in specific sectors were produced, and worse, the models appeared to be duct-taped together.
 Missing benchmarks, made up numbers, too long-term focused while losing sight of short-term reality all require CIOs to be more tactical and force them to invest in different people and processes to support the investment strategy moving forward.
 Many pension funds grapple for better tools, both quantitative and qualitative, to manage the most critical dimension of risk: volatility—nimble requirements for organizations generally known for the opposite.

 The Venture Capital “bomb.”

 Venture returns over the last ten years have produced a negative 3.7 IRR (Internal Rate of Return).
-LPs in the investment community who have not read my blog yet continue to allow (Venture Capital) General Partners to use easy excuses (we debunked) such as their inability to influence external factors and some even stunningly increased their allocation in Venture.
+LPs in the investment community who have not read my blog yet continue to allow (Venture Capital) General Partners to use easy excuses (we debunked) such as their inability to influence external factors, and some even stunningly increased their allocation in Venture.
 A sad thing considering that structurally unchanged, an increase in Venture allocation means more proliferation of subprime VC by default.
 Therefore, more disappointment down the road and a further loss of trust in the viability of the asset class.

-So, I went up to Joseph Dear, CIO of $200 Billion CalPERS again and asked him a simple question (not dissimilar to the points I made to him in Sacramento earlier this year, and the year before):
+So, I went up to Joseph Dear, CIO of $200 Billion CalPERS, again and asked him a simple question (not dissimilar to the points I made to him in Sacramento earlier this year and the year before):

 Why do we believe an asset-class with 10 levels of bottom-heavy diversification will produce consistent outlier returns?

-His hasty and befuddled “what do you mean?” answer on his way out made me drop this bomb also on the Venture Capital emerging market-focused segment where Fund-of-funds Hamilton Lane, Invesco, Centinela Capital Partners, Baird Capital Partners who all evaluate Venture Capital firms, struggled similarly in providing any satisfactory answers, as the room quickly went quiet.
+His hasty and befuddled “what do you mean?” answer on his way out made me drop this bomb also on the Venture Capital emerging market-focused segment where Fund-of-funds Hamilton Lane, Invesco, Centinela Capital Partners, Baird Capital Partners, who all evaluate Venture Capital firms, struggled similarly in providing any satisfactory answers, as the room quickly went quiet.
 Even more surprising to me was how seemingly anemic these “masters” of Venture Capital asset allocation appear to be.
 Congratulated afterward by the moderator for a great question, only Invesco was intrigued enough to approach and discuss the topic with me in more detail.

 The problem in Venture is not the purported lack of opportunity associated with the massive 80% greenfield of the underlying asset (our ability to innovate) but lies in the unnecessary complexity of the structure of the financial systems we put on top.